Bobby Jones (left-handed pitcher)

 Robert Mitchell Jones (born April 11, 1972) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) during six seasons between 1997 and 2004.
 He made his MLB debut on May 18, 1997, for the Colorado Rockies.

-From 2016–2022, Jones served as manager for the Sussex County Miners of the Frontier League.
-He currently is the Vice President and Chief Baseball Officer for the New Jersey Jackals of the Frontier League.
+Playing career

+Minor leagues

-Jones moved to Rutherford, New Jersey, in 1981 and played in Rutherford Little League from 1982 to 1984.
+Jones moved to Rutherford, New Jersey in 1981 and played in Rutherford Little League from 1982 to 1984.
 In 1991, he was drafted by the Milwaukee Brewers in the 44th round as a draft-and-follow.
 He signed prior to the 1992 draft and was assigned to Helena in the Pioneer League (rookie), where he went 5–4.

-Jones operated his own baseball academy named Bobby Jones Sports in Montville, New Jersey, until it was closed down.
-Jones also spent time as the pitching coach for both the Don Bosco Prep and Montclair Mounties varsity baseball teams.
-He also worked with the Academy of Pro Players located in Hawthorne, New Jersey, as a pitching instructor.

-Minor league

 Jones rose through the Brewers' organization, playing at Beloit (Midwest League, Low A) in 1993 and Stockton (California League, High A) in 1994.
-Following the 1994 season, the Colorado Rockies chose Jones in the minor league phase of the Rule V Draft.
+Following the 1994 season, the Colorado Rockies chose Jones in the minor league phase of the Rule 5 draft.

 In 1995, Jones spent most of the season with the New Haven Ravens (Eastern League, Double-A), who lost the league championship series to Reading.
 Around the All-Star break, he spent a month with the Colorado Springs Sky Sox (Pacific Coast League, Triple-A).
 He was back with the Sky Sox in 1996 and 1997, and he was 5-1 when the Rockies called him up to replace the injured Bill Swift on the roster.